 - Double Standard – This open-pollinated, bi-colored heirloom was the first of its kind, developed for northern gardeners.
 It was created from a cross between a nice yellow, called Burnell, grown in Maine in 1900’s and an early white heirloom from New York’s St. Lawrence Valley. (…Johnny’s) Nice-sized ears have both yellow & white kernels…with one unique feature.
 Traditional hybrids, if seed saved will revert back to all yellow kernels.
 If you have planted both colors in blocks, you will have both colors showing up on each cob.
 If you plant only the white, you will have only white fleshed cobs.
 If you plant only yellow, you will have only yellow!
 In addition, this vigorous variety germinates well in cool soils!
 Flavor is excellent, a traditional “sweet” corn taste.
 75 days

 - Japanese Hulless Popcorn – (aka Australian Hulless, aka Dwarf Baby Rice) Some dare to call this one “Tom Thumb“…but I do not agree.
 Plant stalks reach 5 to 6 feet, with each stalk offering 2 or 3 cobs per.
-The cobs are short and thick, 4″ in length and 2″ wide.
-Its kernels are translucent white, arranged irregularly onthe cob, unusually tender, sweet and pure white when popped.
+The cobs are short and thick, 4″ in length and 2” wide.
+Its kernels are translucent white, arranged irregularly on the cob, unusually tender, sweet and pure white when popped.
 Should finish between “Tom Thumb” and “Popcorn” (Mandy’s).
 75 days

-- Luther Hill – developed in 1902 by Luther Hill of Andover Township in Sussex Co.
+- Luther Hill – Developed in 1902 by Luther Hill of Andover Township in Sussex Co.
 New Jersey.
 An excellent “sweet white” heirloom corn, with sugary flavor.
-Plants are quite vigorous, growing to 5-6 ft. tall, producing 2 cobs per stalk…5″-6″ long!
+Plants are quite vigorous, growing from 5-6 ft. tall, producing 2 cobs per stalk…5″-6″ long!
 Space plants 18” apart to allow room for suckers which often produce more small cobs.
 One can plant these closer or plant in hills of 3 or more, for better cob fill.
 A “must-have” for sweet corn varieties.
-80-90 days
+80-90 days Pkt…$3.50

 - Painted Mountain – ?
 Was developed in the mountains of Montana.
 An excellent variety for roasting, hominy grits, and grinding into a nutritious flour.
 Fresh eating (if caught early…) is great, too!
 Offers 7” narrow long cobs in a range of color, each bearing their own color signature.
 Plants grow only to 4 feet!
 Therefore, it is quite early.
 Will tolerate poor soils, extreme weather conditions and is hardy thru it all.
 Perfect also for home decorations when dry.
 Seems to be one of the most genetically diverse corn var. available.
 80 days

-- Seneca Blue Bear Dance – Heirloom from a Native American woman in New York.
+- Seneca Blue Bear Dance – Heirloom flint variety from a Native American woman in New York.
 Beautiful multi-colored ears…..blue, white and lavender.
 Ears are 6” long.
 The flour from this corn variety makes good breads and tortillas. ? days

-- Tom Thumb Popcorn – selected from a New Hampshire heirloom.
-For those interested….there is another in the “Tom Thumb” series.
+- Tom Thumb Popcorn – Selected from a New Hampshire heirloom.
+For those interested, there are other veggies in the “Tom Thumb” series.
 (Lettuce, Peas and now Corn) A nice yellow mini-ornamental for table decorations.
 Refined from a genuine heirloom by the late Prof. E. M. Meader, of the University of New Hampshire & Johnny’s Selected Seeds.
 Plants are dwarf…< 2 ft. tall, bearing 1 to 2 cobs, each cob growing to 3” long.
 Kernels are gold in color and not hull-less.
 Can be grown in narrow 12” rows or sow 2x’s as thick as normal corn varieties.
 This one pops well, but is not as light and tender as some other varieties.
 One of my favorites!
 I just love watching this one develop. (…for the kid in all of us!)
 Matures very early @ 45-50 days.